adam-woodhouse/Chem4P/Jude and Salome/README.md

 mof_score_generator.ip

-Reads the periodic table and the compositional_data.csv files to create a dataframe containning the cost ($/kg), supply risk, toxicity and radioactivity of the MOFs.
-It uses the chemical compositional composition of each MOF in compositional_data.csv.
-It creates dictionaries that are then converted into one dataframe
+Reads in files of the periodic table (with cost, supply risk, toxicity and radiactivity of each elements) and the compositional_data.csv to create a dataframe containning the cost ($/kg), supply risk, toxicity and radioactivity of the MOFs.
+It uses the chemical composition of each MOF in compositional_data.csv.
+It creates dictionaries that are then converted into one dataframe.

+Plots.ip